dstackai/dstack/docs/docs/guides/dev-environments.md

 Provisioning and starting SSH tunnel...
 ---> 100%

-To open in VS Code Desktop, use one of these links: vscode://vscode-remote/ssh-remote+fast-moth-1/workflow
+To open in VS Code Desktop, use this link: vscode://vscode-remote/ssh-remote+fast-moth-1/workflow

 To exit, press Ctrl+C.